 - oral polio vaccine (OPV)

 IPV consists of a series of injections that start 2 months after birth and continue until the child is 4-6 years old.
 This version of the vaccine is provided to most children in the U.S. The vaccine is made from inactive poliovirus.
 It is very safe and effective and cannot cause polio.

 OPV is created from a weakened form of poliovirus; this version is the vaccine of choice in many countries because it is low cost, easy to administer, and gives an excellent level of immunity.
 However, in very rare cases, OPV has been known to revert to a dangerous form of poliovirus, which is able to cause paralysis.

 Polio vaccinations, or boosters, are highly recommended for anyone who is not vaccinated or is unsure whether they are.

 Because there is no cure for polio once a person develops the virus, treatments are focused on increasing comfort, managing symptoms, and preventing complications.
 This can include bed rest, antibiotics for additional infections, painkillers, ventilators to help breathing, physiotherapy, moderate exercise, and a proper diet.

 Historically, a person who developed lung paralysis due to polio was placed into an iron lung, a device that would push and pull chest muscles to make them work.
 However, more modern portable ventilators and jacket-type ventilators are now used instead.

 Polio is caused by the poliovirus.

-Like many other infectious diseases, polio victims tend to be some of the most vulnerable members of the population.
+As is the case with many other infectious diseases, people who get polio tend to be some of the most vulnerable members of the population.
 This includes the very young, pregnant women, and those with immune systems that are substantially weakened by other medical conditions.